 Tips for Cleaning Solar Panels

 Installing solar panels is a great way to do your bit for the environment and save some money at the same time.
 With this, though, comes the issue of cleaning them.
-Cleaning your solar panels is something which needs to be done, generally; dirty solar panels will not be able to capture light energy and turn it into electricity if they are covered in dirt.
-Photovoltaic cells – the clever bits of technology which turn light into electricity – work best when solar panels are sparkling and clean.
+Cleaning your solar panels is something that needs to be done, generally; dirty solar panels will not be able to capture light energy and turn it into electricity if they are covered in dirt.
+Photovoltaic cells – the clever bits of technology that turn light into electricity – works best when solar panels are sparkling and clean.

 Solar panels are generally regarded as ‘self-cleaning’, but in particular areas (such as dry and arid climates) or where your solar panels do not have much of a tilt to them, dust, dirt and bird droppings, amongst other things, can build up over time.
 Dirt and grime does not need to cover a solar panel entirely to hamper its efficacy and in these circumstances, it is necessary to get up there and clean them.

 How to Clean Your Solar Panels

 We always recommend consulting a professional to clean your solar panels.
 You will not even need to remove solar panels for cleaning.
 After all, they are expensive pieces of equipment which, in many cases, are mounted high up on rooftops.
 If you are set on doing it yourself, however, here are some general tips.

 - Conduct an Inspection– It may go without saying, but you should ensure that your solar panels actually need cleaning before you get all the equipment together and head up there.
 Physically inspect your solar panels for dirt and debris!
 There are also clever monitoring systems that can detect problems and alert you when they arise.
 These problems include cleanliness as well as mechanical and electrical problems.